Brilliant! Tragic!

 Brilliant!
 Tragic! is the fourth studio album by Art Brut, released on 23 May 2011.
-The first single from the album will be "Lost Weekend".
-The album was recorded in Salem, Oregon and is the second to be produced by Frank Black, best known as the frontman of Pixies.
-To accompany the album, Art Brut have compiled a comic book version of Brilliant!
-Tragic! to be released at the same time.
+The album was recorded in Salem, Oregon, and was the second by the band to be produced by Frank Black, best known as the frontman of Pixies.
+To accompany the album, a comic book version of Brilliant!
+Tragic! was released at the same time.

 The track listing and release details were confirmed in early March 2011.

-Art Brut frontman Eddie Argos has already described Brilliant!
+Art Brut frontman Eddie Argos described Brilliant!
 Tragic! as his "favourite" Art Brut album, saying that it was definitely their "greatest" album so far.
 "Bang Bang Rock & Roll did what it said on the tin", Argos explained, "It's A Bit Complicated was a bit complicated.
 On Art Brut vs. Satan we had to fight Satan.
 This one follows the same pattern, it is a 'brilliant, tragic', record.
 If it was a TV show you'd define it as a dramedy."

-On the subject matter for the album, Argos has said; "This time the album is more about how I think I’m psychic, songs for my funeral, the principality of Sealand and Axl Rose.
+On the subject matter for the album, Argos said; "This time the album is more about how I think I’m psychic, songs for my funeral, the principality of Sealand and Axl Rose.
 Weightier topics I think.
 I’m also sexier now" He also comments on the band's current musical direction, stating that "with the last album we'd just remembered we were a punk band again so it was all four to the floor rock out.
 This time there are a few songs to let you catch your breath so when we do rock the fuck out again it hits home harder."